 Tutors will then need to fill in their section of the form and send the form to the Tutorial and Admissions Office by the Tutor deadline.
 Students must remember to append all necessary receipts to their application form before it is sent to their Tutor.

-If you have any questions about the Sports Awards please contact Natalie Thomas (email@example.com) in the Tutorial and Admissions Office.
+If you have any questions about the Sports Awards please contact the Tutorial & Admissions Office (email@example.com).

 Application forms must be completed by the student and then passed on to their Tutor (with appended receipts) by the student deadline.
 If applying for more than one sport, additional application forms must be completed and attached together.